Reading Time: 4 minutes

-Not settled on Seattle?
+- Not settled on moving to Seattle?
 That’s fine!
 There are many fine cities in Washington state that may be more suited to you.
 Think about Tacoma with its lovely views of Mount Rainier, the beautiful Spokane, Olympia with its amazing seafood, the tech hub Richland, affordable Bothell, or the popular Redmond.
-House prices in cities like Auburn, Richand and Olympia tend to be much lower than in Seattle, Redmond and Bothell.
+House prices in cities like Auburn, Richland, and Olympia tend to be much lower than in Seattle, Redmond, Bellevue, and Bothell.

 - Find a job before you quit your current job.
 The unemployment rate is the ninth highest in the country, but at 6.4% it is not very high.
 Despite this high unemployment rate, Washington is home to good jobs at world-renowned employers.